Poster Session | 28th Annual

 Reproductive Justice and Abortion-related projects

-These projects will focus on issues related to abortion care, including access, coverage, or direct provision.
+These projects will focus on issues related to abortion care, including access, coverage, or direct provision, and must have a U.S. focus or context.
 They can describe abortion-related research, advocacy efforts, or community service.
 Note!
-Participants submitting in this category can be eligible to have all Convention-related expenses covered through AMSA’s Reproductive Health Project.
-Learn more and apply for a Convention scholarship here.
+Scholarships are available to participants submitting in this category through AMSA’s Reproductive Health Project.
+Scholarships will cover conference registration as well provide a $600 stipend for travel and hotel – Apply Today!

 AMSA Academy Scholars Programs and Institutes participant projects